zarp/selenium_automation_examle_script1/README.md

 Example of a simple Selenium-based automation script.
-Actual URLs are replaced with obfuscated ones
+Actual URLs were replaced with obfuscated ones